Who's at Fault When You Get Rear-Ended in California?

 However, this scenario could still turn out differently if the second car actually stopped in time to avoid hitting the first car, after which the third car rear-ended the second car, causing the stopped car to roll forward and hit the first car in front.
 With these facts, it would be possible for the driver of the third car to be responsible for the entire accident.

 Details matter.
-An experienced car accident lawyer will know where to look to find the details that matter the most to get you the financial compensation you deserve.
+An experienced Stockton car accident lawyer or LA injury attorney will know where to look to find the details that matter the most to get you the financial compensation you deserve.

 What Should You Do If You Get Rear-Ended in California?